ThomasBalbach/ThomasBalbach.github.io/_publications/2024-04-16-transaction-properties-explain-government-contracting-for-broader-outcomes-a-vignette-experiment-in-the-united-states-4211349-15.md

 citation: 'Balbach T (2024).
 Transaction Properties Explain Government Contracting for Broader Outcomes.
 A Vignette Experiment in the United States..
 IRSPM 2024: Hybrid futures for public governance and management.'
 ---

-Recommended citation: Balbach T (2024).
-Transaction Properties Explain Government Contracting for Broader Outcomes.
-A Vignette Experiment in the United States..
-IRSPM 2024: Hybrid futures for public governance and management.